kolo4917/kolo4917/README.md

 ## 😀 [Internal Activities]

+- Award for Excellence in Career Pathway Competition (2019)

 - Vice president of the department's student council - (2022)

 - President of the department's student council - (2023)